 This does not mean that you just give a brief snapshot, but explain the concept properly for the reader to make up his mind about the economic strength of the organization.

-It means giving precise and relevant intelligence which will assist the reader to quickly comprehend the organization’s money health and take calculated decisions.
+It means giving precise and relevant intelligence which will assist the reader in quickly comprehending the organization’s money health and take calculated decisions.

 vi.
 Write in such a way that the reader understands clearly